Mikapall/Demon-s-Souls-SL1-Repository/ds1.md

   - Red Tear Stone Ring and Power Within are allowed versus Four Kings.
 - SL1 Blindfolded
   - Not allowed to see the screen, you need a clear webcam stream to prove.
-- SL1 All Bosses Speedrun
-  - Check the [Index](./index.md) section on Speedruns.
-  - 'Artorias of the Abyss' DLC is mandatory.
 - SL1 Perma-Death
   - Record the full run.
   - Duke Skip is not mandatory.
 Your death to Seath's first encounter won't be counted.
-- SL1 Not Hit & Any%
+- SL1 No Hit & Any%
   - Record the full run.
   - Duke Skip is not mandatory.
 Your death to Seath's first encounter won't be counted.
 - SL1 Fist only